-If you are an individual (including partners in partnerships) or a trust, the discount lets you reduce your capital gains by 50%.
+If you are an individual, a partner in partnership or a trust, the discount lets you reduce your capital gains by 50%.
 There are more rules for beneficiaries who are entitled to a share of a trust capital gain.
-The discount for complying super funds is 33.33%.
+The discount for complying superannuation funds is 33.33%.